envoy/eventbrite/README.md

 ## Todo

-* Event Atteedees' Details API should support parameters
+* Event Attendees' Details API should support parameters
 * POST/UPDATE/DELETE request for the API
 * Support for chained method